Crossed product C*-algebras associated with non-minimal actions on the circle: Preliminaries

-Two free actions on $\mathbb T$ are \emph{semiconjugate} if there exists a left-semiconjugacy between them.
-An important fact is that every Denjoy action of a countably infinite group is semiconjugate to a minimal action.
+Every Denjoy action of a countably infinite group is semiconjugate to a minimal action.
 Since a description of the semiconjugation map will be useful later, we supply a proof (see also \cite[Proposition 5.8]{Ghy01}).

 \begin{prop} Let $G\curvearrowright\Tb$ be a Denjoy action of a countably infinite discrete group.
 Then $G\curvearrowright \Tb$ is semiconjugate to a minimal action. \end{prop}

 \begin{proof} Let $Y\subsetneq \Tb$ be the unique minimal set as in Proposition~\ref{P-structure}.
 Then $\Tb\setminus Y = \bigcup_{n\in \Nb} I_n$ where the $I_n$ are open intervals with pairwise disjoint closures (since $Y$ has no isolated points).
 Define an equivalence relation $\sim$ on $\Tb$ by $x\sim y$ if and only if there exists $n\in \Nb$ such that $\{x,y\}\subseteq \overline{I_n}$.
 Letting $\varphi : \Tb \to \Tb/{\sim}$ be the quotient map, it is readily checked that $\Tb/{\sim}$ is homeomorphic to $\Tb$ and that $\varphi$ is a monotone degree one map.
 Indeed, one may take $\tilde{\varphi} : \Rb \to \Rb$ to be the Cantor function \cite[\S 2.7]{RoyFit10} (extended in the obvious manner to a function on $\Rb$), which is constant on each interval of $\Tb\setminus Y$.
 Since $Y$ is invariant, $G\curvearrowright \Tb$ descends to a well-defined action on $\Tb/{\sim}$ which intertwines the map $\varphi$.
 The induced action on $\Tb/{\sim}$ is minimal since orbits of points in $\Tb$ are dense in $Y$. \end{proof}